\\\ updated 2022

 The tests provided evidence that urgent chelation was needed

-The Environmental 16 Metal blood tests had provided important general metal test result information that was suggestive that a number of metals that could be identified and attributed to dental use were over the public range or extremely high levels causing the patient to be so sick.
+The Environmental 16 Metal blood tests (Read more, Post 9) had provided important general metal test result information that was suggestive that a number of metals that could be identified and attributed to dental use were over the public range or extremely high levels causing the patient to be so sick.

-Most symptoms experienced were attributed to elemental mercury, palladium and nickel dental ingestion toxicity, however other dental associated metals were also recorded as present in the blood tests at a high level.
+Most patient symptoms experienced were positively identified as being attributed to elemental mercury, palladium and nickel dental ingestion toxicity, however, cobalt, Manganese, and other dental associated metals were also recorded as present in the blood tests at a high level.

-The electro galvanic tests confirmed large amounts of elemental mercury vapour leeching from each and every amalgams, at least 3 times over the accepted public range.
+The dental electro galvanic tests, (Read more, Post 8), confirmed large amounts of elemental mercury vapour leeching from each and every amalgam, at least 3 times over the accepted public range.

-The testing of the oral cavity over a period of years provided evidence that Oral-Electro galvanism was suggestive of speeding up the leeching and causing the vapour toxicity, where voltage recorded in the body was more than 10 times than the acceptable human level recorded at 1v.
+The voltage testing of the oral cavity over a period of years provided evidence that Oral-Electro galvanism was suggestive of speeding up the leeching and causing the vapour toxicity, where voltage recorded in the body was more than 10 times than the acceptable human-level recorded at 1v.

-The Melisa dental tests provided additional evidence that elemental mercury (now inorganic) dental vapour ingestion was recorded at severe levels in the blood stream, also included gold, palladium and nickel.
+The Melisa Dental tests provided additional evidence that elemental mercury (now inorganic) dental vapour ingestion was recording severe levels of hypersensitivity in the bloodstream, also including gold, palladium and nickel.

-Visual evidence was being recorded by way of non-evasive Medical Thermal Imaging Scans, keeping a check specifically on what was happening around the centre of interest, the LR lower right jaw area, (that had been identified to NHS clinicians for many years, but had ignored), the jaw and facial regions, as well as the rest of the body.
+Visual evidence was being recorded by way of non-evasive Medical Thermal Imaging Scans, keeping a check specifically on what was happening around the centre of interest, the LR jaw, the lower right jaw area, (that had been identified to NHS clinicians for many years, but had ignored), the jaw and facial regions, as well as the rest of the body.

-Metal detectors were pin pointing, confirming the LR jaw as centre of interests, detecting the highest areas of metallic activity in the face.
+Metal detectors pinpointed the LR jaw as the centre of interest, detecting the highest areas of metallic activity in the face.

 Tests helped to form a simple 4-point care plan –

 - Selenium levels were equally important to improve quickly to ensure a fully functioning thyroid necessary to help the body push out the high levels of toxic mercury and avoid further risk of cancer.

-- Once it was felt that both areas were improving, the chelation of nickel could be introduced which required different and sometimes contradictory consumption of foods than that of inorganic mercury chelation.
+- Once it was felt that both inorganic mercury and selenium levels were improving, the chelation of nickel could be introduced which required different and sometimes contradictory consumption of foods than that of inorganic mercury chelation.

-- Once organs and tissues showed signs of improved health, the long process of chelation of removing inorganic mercury from the bones would continue.
+- Once organs and tissues showed signs of improved health, the longer and more difficult process of chelation of removing inorganic mercury from the bones would continue.